modolabs/Kurogo-Mobile-Web/doc/Guide/authentication.rst

 Authentication
 ##############

+While many services are suitable for a public audience, there are instances where you want to restrict access to certain modules or data to authenticated users.
+You may also want to provide personalized content or allow users to participate in feedback.

+The Kurogo framework provides a robust system for authenticating users and authorizing access to content.
+You can provide the ability to authenticate against private or public services and authorize access or administration based on the user's identity or membership in a particular group.

+Kurogo is designed to integrate with existing identity systems such as Active Directory, MySQL databases, Twitter, Facebook and Google.
+You can supplement this information by creating groups managed by the framework independent of the user's original identity.

+*************************
+Setting up Authentication
+*************************

 Authentication is the process that establishes the users' identity.
 Typically this occurs when the user provides a username and password.
 The framework then tests those credentials against a central authority.
 If the authority validates the credentials, the user is logged in and can now consume